DZamataev/wos.ru_iOS/wos.ru_iOS/Pods/FreeStreamer/README.markdown

 - Fast and low memory footprint (no overhead of Objective-C method calls)
 - Supports ShoutCast and IceCast audio streams + standard HTTP
+- Prepared for bad network conditions: can detect if the network condition is not good enough to keep playing the stream
 - Can detect the stream type based on the content type
 - Supports ShoutCast metadata
 - Supports interruptions (for example a phone call during playing the stream)